 You don’t necessarily need to be an expert in order to freelance; you can take on simpler jobs to begin with, at a fairly low rate, and gradually charge more and take on more challenging tasks as you develop your skills.

 To start freelancing, you simply need to put a page up on your blog that describes your services.
 You might call this page “Hire Me”, “Services”, “Logo Design” or “Copy writing” – whatever’s relevant to you.

 (Of course, when you offer any service or product through your blog, you should also register as self-employed, following the laws of your home country.)

 Business #2: Coaching / Consulting

-You might decide that you don’t want to offer a service to your clients: instead, you want to help them develop their own skills.
+You might decide that you don’t want to offer a service to your clients, but would rather help them develop their own skills.

 Coaches and consultants work with individuals and businesses to share their expertise and to offer advice and feedback.
-Different people will work in slightly different ways (some might provide a fair amount of hands-on help, others – like life coaches – help their clients come to their own conclusions, rather than offering specific advice).
+Different people will work in slightly different ways.
+Some might provide a fair amount of hands-on help, others (e.g., life coaches) help their clients come to their own conclusions rather than offering specific advice.

-In order to coach or consult, you’ll need a fair degree of knowledge about your particular field – though you don’t need to be an expert with a string of bestselling books.
-Coaches tend to work with individuals, and consultants tend to work with businesses, though it’s up to you what you want to call yourself.
+In order to coach or consult you’ll need a fair degree of knowledge about your particular field, but you don’t need to be an expert with a string of bestselling books.
+Coaches tend to work with individuals and consultants tend to work with businesses.
+It’s up to you what you want to call yourself.

 There are plenty of different types of coach and consultant out there; don’t assume that it’s all about “life coaching” or “management consultancy.”
 For instance, depending on your area of expertise, you could be a health and nutrition coach, a writing coach, or a parenting coach.
 As a consultant, you could be an SEO consultant, a social media consultant, or an educational consultant.